 In French: “Les politiques de l’ethnopsychiatrie.
 La psyché africaine, des colonies africaines aux banlieues parisiennes” by Didier Fassin ( L’Homme, No. 153, january-march 2000, pp. 231-250).

 In 2011, Latif Nasser, a graduate student in the Department of History of Science at Harvard University, wrote a well-documented term paper on the subject for his class of History 1702: “Violence, Substances and Mental Illness: African Perspectives”, co-taught by Prof. Arthur Kleinman and Prof. Emmanuel Akyeampong.
-His paper is titled “The Great Divide, or How An Obscure Diagnosis From Colonial Africa Ended Up In Playboy Magazine” and is entirely available online as a DOC file (click to download).
+His paper is titled “The Great Divide, or How An Obscure Diagnosis From Colonial Africa Ended Up In Playboy Magazine” and is entirely available online as a PDF file (click to download).

 Here is not the place to investigate throughly the influence of Carothers’s work on McLuhan’s ideas.
 That being said, two points are worth thinking about in relation to the idea of “technological trauma”.